kestral246/tunnelmaker/README.md

 A Minetest Mod to easily create arbitrarily curved tunnels.

 Especially designed to make laying track for the advtrains mod easier.
-*This mod is intended for creative mode—it can do great damage if misused.*
+*This mod only works when in creative mode—it can do great damage if misused.*

 by David G (kestral246@gmail.com)